alexlance/userd/README.md

 (and other account details) will be updated as well.

 Since all user administration is performed by git repository commits, there is a solid audit trail behind every access that is granted to every user.
-Pull Requests may be created by unauthorized users to kick-start requests for access.
+A Pull Request may be created by unauthorized users to kick-start a grant for access.

 ### Realms

+Realms are used to define access perimeters.
+The actual realm names are arbitrary and defined by you.

 Each server belongs to a realm.
-The realm name is arbitrary and is used by `userd` to decide whether a user account should or shouldn't exist on a server (ie is this user, in that realm?).
+The realm name is used by `userd` to decide whether a user account should or shouldn't exist on a server (ie is _this_ user in _that_ realm?).

-You might decide to define your realms quite broadly: green, orange, red.
+You might decide to define your realms quite broadly eg: green, orange, red.
-Or take a fine-grained approach: using each server's hostname or IP address.
+Or take a fine-grained approach eg: using each server's hostname or IP address as a separate realm.

-The realm names are up to you: You can use them to define a level of conceptual abstraction.

-For example, we use *AWS Instance Profile names* across our servers.
+For example, we use *AWS Instance Profile names* as our realms.
 This works because our particular applications are spread across multiple servers that may all have the same Instance Profile name.